 I think the list of spaghetti squash recipes above is enough to make your spaghetti squash harvest worthwhile!
 My mouth is watering as I read these recipes, and I hope they serve you well.

-Either way – the vigorous growth of these vines, coupled with their ease of harvesting, makes spaghetti squash a satisfying addition to any backyard garden!
+The vigorous growth of spaghetti squash vines, coupled with their ease of harvesting, makes this type of winter squash a satisfying addition to any backyard garden!

 Plus, if you’re anything like me, once you taste your first spaghetti squash lasagna, you’ll salivate at the thought of growing these delicious beauties over and over again!